 Wow.
 You don’t know what to think.

-In fairness, the stereotypes you’ve had in your mind until now aren’t entirely unfounded, especially when it comes to offshore workers.
+In fairness, the remote employment stereotypes you’ve had in your mind until now aren’t entirely unfounded, especially when it comes to offshore workers.
 Recent years have seen an increasing flood of cutthroat overseas development shops promise extremely inexpensive services and then fail to deliver by even the most basic of professional standards.
 With so many negative experiences, a growing stigma has developed that all offshore workers are low quality, undependable, and unable to communicate effectively.

-To be sure, there certainly are pitfalls to be aware of and to avoid when hiring a remote worker, especially overseas.
+To be sure, there certainly are pitfalls to be aware of and to avoid when hiring remote workers, especially overseas.
 But if the negative stereotype of remote hiring were as across-the-board-true as some would have you believe, then how does one explain the dramatic 80% increase in the remote workforce from 2005 to 2012?
 The simple fact is that working and hiring remotely is a growing and increasingly successful paradigm.

 Case in point: GitHub.
 GitHub hosts over 10 million code repositories and recently received $100 million in Series A funding.
 Not too shabby.
 And guess what?
 Over two-thirds of their employees are remote, distributed all across the globe.
-Seems safe to assume that the remote model is working real well for them.
+Seems safe to assume that the remote employment model is working real well for them.

 And then there’s Dell – the IT mega-vendor with annual revenues that were in excess of $62 billion in 2012.
 Dell must be highly confident in the viability of remote work as part of their core business model as well, having recently announced a goal of having half of its employees work remotely within 6 years (by 2020).

-Clearly, there must be more to hiring and working remotely than traditional stereotypes would lead one to believe.
+Clearly, there must be more to hiring software engineers and working remotely than traditional stereotypes would lead one to believe.
 In truth, when employed properly and intelligently, a staffing strategy that incorporates remote team members can be a huge win for everyone involved.
 Some of the best talent in the world telecommutes and, whether we want to admit it or not, a growing percentage of that talent is overseas.

 MYTH #1: You get what you pay for.